Apple Cider Bread

 There’s really no ‘wrong’ apple to use – when you bake them they become softer, sweeter + sooo delicious!

 Storing Apple Cider Bread: You can store this bread covered on your counter for a few days, but I recommend keeping it in the refrigerator for maximum freshness!
 It will last up to a week in the refrigerator – but will lose its freshness after about 3 days on the counter.
+You can wrap this in plastic wrap or store it in an airtight container.

 How to freeze Apple Cider Bread: You can slice this bread and individually wrap it or freeze it whole.
 To defrost a whole loaf – take it out the night before you’d like to enjoy it and set it in the refrigerator.